 So, it is imperative that you take some time out and think about why you would feel awful in case you have contracted an STD?
 Would you judge someone else who has caught one?
 If you take into account the consequences of several sexually transmitted diseases, you will perhaps realize that the stigma of contracting an STI has more to do with the sex-negative culture we have around than it does with the ailments themselves.

-Sexually Transmitted Infections You May Catch Without Having Sex
+STIs You May Catch Without Having Sex

 Below are some of the sexually transmitted infections that an individual can catch without having sex.